 The New York Stock Exchange listing rules require that a majority of the Company's directors be independent.
 The Board determined that (i) Messrs.
-Bayly, O'Connell, Smith and Ussery have no direct or indirect material relationships with management, and that they satisfy the New York Stock Exchange's independence guidelines and are independent, (ii) Ms. Ferguson and Ms. Sardini have only immaterial relationships with us, satisfy the New York Stock Exchange's independence guidelines and are independent and (iii) Messrs.
-Reed and Engles are not independent.
+Bayly, O'Connell, Smith and Ussery and Ms. Sardini have no direct or indirect material relationships with management, and that they satisfy the New York Stock Exchange's independence guidelines and are independent, (ii) Ms. Ferguson has only an immaterial relationship with us and satisfies the New York Stock Exchange's independence guidelines and is independent and (iii) Mr. Reed is not independent.

-In making its independence determination with respect to Ms. Ferguson, the Board considered that Ms. Ferguson is director of Integrys Energy Corporation whose subsidiary, Wisconsin Public Service, provides energy services to the Company.
-The Board noted, however, that the amount of the services provided was less than the thresholds contained in the New York Stock Exchange's independence guidelines and that such services were provided to the Company on an arms'-length basis and in accordance with normal sourcing procedures for this type of service.
+In making its independence determination with respect to Ms. Ferguson, the Board considered that Ms. Ferguson was a director of Integrys Energy Corporation until March 31, 2008 whose subsidiary, Wisconsin Public Service, provides energy services to the Company.
+The Board noted, however, that the amount of the services provided was less than the thresholds contained in the New York Stock Exchange's independence guidelines and that such services were provided to the Company on an arms-length basis and in accordance with normal sourcing procedures for this type of service.
 The Board has concluded that this relationship is not material and that Ms. Ferguson is independent.